Main illustration: Justin Cassano

 Let’s take a deep dive into how live chat can effectively be used as a marketing method and look at some best practices for contextual chat messages on your own site.

 What is live chat for marketing?

-Live chat for marketing allows companies to connect in real-time with prospects who visit their website.
+Live chat for marketing is a software tool that allows companies to communicate in real-time with prospects who visit their website for the purpose of generating sales.
 If you’re already using live chat for sales or live chat for support, it makes sense to also use it for marketing to drive lead generation campaigns.

 How do you incorporate live chat into your marketing strategy?